 Okonomiyaki is a Japanese dish.
 It’s a type of pancake with cabbage.
 Foreigners often call this “Japanese pizza”, but I don’t think it is a good analogy.
 Okonomiyaki is a flag dish of Hiroshima prefecture and city, although it is popular also in Osaka and the whole Kansai region.
-The Kansai version and Hiroshimna version are a bit different, yet both are delicious.
-I learned to prepare Kansai style okonomiyaki from the Japanese cook and from that moment I often prepare this dish at home.
+The Kansai version and Hiroshimna version are a bit different but both are delicious.
+I’ve learned to prepare Konomai-style okonomiyaki from a Japanese cook some time ago.
+Hence, I often prepare this dish at home.
 Today I share with you the super-easy recipe for okonomiyaki Kansai style.
 Continue reading “Recipe for Okonomiyaki Kansai style”

 Happy New Year 2018!